 The Christmas season is here… and I don’t want to miss what it’s really all about in the glitzy wrappings of the season!!

 All that to say, I really don’t think what the broader culture does with Christmas (or what they call “the holiday season”) captures what this season of the year is all about!
-In fact, one of the sad commentaries on the secular season, is that when it’s all over they often testify that depression sets in with all of its negative consequences.
+In fact, one of the sad commentaries on the secular season, is when it’s all over their analysis of the season is that depression sets in with all of its negative consequences.

 Give me the ordinary wrappings of Bethlehem and shepherds on a hillside “keeping watch over their flocks by night” … filled with the splendor of an “angel of the Lord who appeared to them, and the glory of the Lord shining around them” and “a great company of the heavenly host appearing with the angel, praising God and saying, ‘Glory to God in the highest heaven, and on earth peace to those on whom His favor rests!’”
 Now that’s Christmas!!
 And I don’t want to miss it!!

 All of that was prompted by reading this passage this morning from 2 Peter 1:16-21…